Trofeo Ronaldinho

-Trofeo Ronaldinho or Trofeo Meet the Star or Trofeo Nusantara was an association football exhibition competition held at the Kanjuruhan Stadium in Indonesia on 26 June 2022.
+Trofeo Ronaldinho or Trofeo Meet the Star or Trofeo Nusantara was an association football exhibition tournament held at the Kanjuruhan Stadium in Indonesia on 26 June 2022.
 The tournament was organised by Indosiar and RANS Entertainment.
 Brazilian retired footballer Ronaldinho, whose the tournament was named after, also participated, playing once for RANS Nusantara in the first match against Persik.

-The competition was won by Persik.
+The tournament was won by Persik.

 Teams

 Three teams participated in the tournament: